AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <br/>
 If you bricked your console OS, see the restore section below.
 <br/><br/>
-System Update will fail if a custom Home Menu title is installed.
+System Update will fail if the custom Home Menu title is installed.
 To update your system, you must restore the Home Menu title back to its original state.
 <br/>
 After a system update, backup the <code>homemenu.cia</code> file again in case the Home Menu is also updated.